meesterdude/stormglass/README.md

 This gem augments the Stormglass API responses to make consuming the API more accessible for ruby developers.

 - Provides weather lookup for address and lat/lng
-- Provides units and descriptions for all forecast types
+- Provides units and descriptions for all forecast types (from API docs)
+- Specify start/end as DateTime
+- specify `hours` to calcuate end offset from start (default 12)
 - Creates alternative representations of values (such as Fahrenheit, or knots)
-- Specify default units and sources, or override at method invocation
+- Specify default units and sources via `Stormglass.configure` block, or override at method invocation

 For more information, visit [Stormglass API docs](https://docs.stormglass.io/)